acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 available on the web, include a [Wayback Machine](https://web.archive.org/) link.

-However, even if the website is still available on the web—if the site is not itself an archive or online database like the Internet Archive—you should include a Wayback link alongside a regular link.
+However, even if the website is still available on the web, you should include a Wayback link alongside a regular link.
 This ensures that even if the content moves, changes, or is taken down, users can still find it.
+If the website is also an archive or online database like the Internet Archive, you don't need to include a Wayback link.

-You can give both the regular link and the Wayback link the same name in the [artifact file][artifact-file]; the artifact page on Ace Archive will show which is the archive link.
+You can give both the regular link and the Wayback link the same name in the artifact; the artifact page on Ace Archive will show which is the archive link.

 If you need to archive a page that the Wayback Machine isn't able to crawl, such as a page behind a confirmation prompt or login page, check out {{<